 Part 13 — Railways Classification Board

-109. Interpretation of this Part
+109. Terms used in this Part

 In this Part, unless the contrary intention appears, “Board”, “Public Transport Authority”, “railway officer” and “salaried position” have the meanings given to those terms in Part IIA Division 3 of the Act.